mwbowers/mwbowers.github.io/concepts/user-interface/intercept-model-program-dataflow.md

 ---
-title: "Intercept Model to Program (and back) Data Flow Guide"
+title: "Intercept Model to Program <=> Data Flow Guide"
-description: "Uncover the dynamics of the intercepting Model and Program Data Flow with this insightful guide..
-This guide offers insights into structuring and optimizing data movement."
+description: "Uncover the dynamics of the intercepting Model and Program Data Flow with this insightful guide."
 ---

 Sometimes it is desirable to introduce changes in the UI without affecting the Application Logic.